 So, how can one avoid getting in debt due to gaming addiction?

 There is no simple way to get out of debt if you’re still addicted to gaming.
 If you realize that you’re addicted to gaming, the only way out is to quit gaming.
 This might be one of the most critical decisions.

 First, acknowledge that you have an addiction that has taken over your life, or will take over your life if you don’t get a hold of it.
 Next, seek out a support system mostly of people who’ve recovered from the same addiction and join a support group.

 Finally, get productive ways to occupy your time with.
-It could be looking for a job and getting an accountability partner who will help you get better ways to manage your finances and support you in your recovery journey.
+It could be looking for a job or even getting payday loans for bad credit to pay up small emergencies in your life.
+Since your credits will be bad, you can try getting payday loans from services which provide emergency funds for bad credits, which will put you back on track in your life.
+Also, getting an accountability partner who will help you get better ways to manage your finances and support you in your recovery journey.